zsparal/api-documentation/source/orders/handling-discounts.rst

 If your customer exchanges a voucher that gives a certain discount in your store, you may want to apply value-added tax to the discount.

-An example where a shopper uses a voucher for 10% off:
+Here's an example where a shopper uses a voucher for 10% off:

 .. code-block:: json
    :linenos: